dacarlin/bglb_thermal/paper_draft/atom_draft/paper_draft.md

 For each BglB variant, triplicate rates at 8 temperatures were normalized to the [0,1] interval and fit to the logistic equation using least squares (SciPy) to determine the parameters Tm (midpoint) and k (kurtosis).

-## Computational modeling and machine learning
+## Computational modeling using Rosetta and FoldX

-One hundred molecular models of each mutant enzyme were generated using the Rosetta Molecular Modeling Suite by Monte Carlo optimization of total system energy and the lowest 10 of total system energy were selected for feature generation.
-A total of 50 features were calculated for each protein model [which ones?].
+Three seperate approaches to modeling the 128 mutants were taken in this study.
+In the first, 100 molecular models of each mutant enzyme were generated using the Rosetta Molecular Modeling Suite by Monte Carlo optimization of total system energy using enzyme design protocols as reported in our previous work [Carlin 2016].
+The lowest 10 of total system energy were selected for feature generation.
+A total of 50 features were calculated for each protein model.
+A complete list of features can be found in the supporting information.

-The features were used to train a SVM classifier.
-We assessed model performance using 10-fold cross-validation.
-First we performed 10-fold cross-validation (CV) and evaluated the predicted performance on the left-out samples (generalization error) at each of the 10 runs.
-Then we repeated this procedure 1,000 times to randomize the sample distribution among the folds.
-That way, we reduce the effect of any bias for evaluating left-out prediction performance.
-More information about the optimization and statistical procedure followed is available [Supp].
+## Machine learning

+### Classification problems: predicing soluble expression, and positive versus deterimental mutations

+Two classifers were chosen for their predicitons on the feature set.
+The first, an implemnetation of SVM from scikit-learn, performance was asssed via grdi search across kernals (linear, ploy, and RBF) taking care to balance the uneven class eights, and performance was evaluated precision, recall, and ROC.
+The predicitons for the SVM perfmance awas X and Y by these measures.

+THe second classifer was a RandomForest, was also trained on the same input data, and achieved accuracies of X. However, accury may not be the best metric for an ubabalance d dbata dset asucha s the one presneted here.
+Therefore, alternate appraoches to assigning classes were used.

+In the first apparoch, a two-class prediciton of detrimental versus beneficial was assess by assigning those proteins with a Tm graether than 1 C above WT to the positive class, and the proteins with a TM belowe 1 C less than wild type and those that did not express to the nagative class.

+IN the second approach, a three-class labeles were used to separate proteins into benedicial (Tm > 1 C above WT), neutral (-1 < Tm < 1), or detrimental (no express, or Tm < -1).
+IN this data set, XX proteins were used (not all 128)

+In the final approach, proteins were classed by whether we were able to determine tht Tm or not (a much easier problem, somewhat like convoluting all the parameters together).
+Since the limit of detection of the thermal stability assay is XXX, then protnes above this threshhold are represnted.
+It may be the case that this is the bilocalglly relevant class distribution (note class dributiaon across out data set is relativly even).
+ALl 128 mutants proteins were in this data set.

+### Regression problem: predicting subtle effects on Tm

+For predicitng Tm continous variable, three featre sets were used: FOldX, RosettaDesign, and and RosettaMonomer.
+62 Tm sampels were used.

 # Results